jkomoros/boardgame/README.md

 ##### moves.Base

 Base is the simplest possible base move.
-It implements stubs for every required method, with the exception of `Legal` and `Apply` which you must implement yourself.
+It implements stubs for every required method, with the exception of `Apply` which you must implement yourself.
 This allows you to minimize the boilerplate you have to implement for simple moves.
 Almost every move you make will embed this move type either directly or indirectly.

+Base doesn't do much except implement the required stubs.
+The one exception is its `Legal()` method, which is where much of the notion of Phases is implemented.
+More on that in a later section.
+For now it's important to know that if you embed a move anonymously in your own move struct, it's very important to always call your "super"'s Legal method as well, because non-trivial logic is encoded in it in Base.

 ##### moves.CurrentPlayer